 It is important to determine the funding source of the study and the associations of the authors of the study.
 Researchers are reluctant to find adverse findings against the organisations which are funding the study.

 Clair Patterson was a geologist who determined the age of the earth by studying the rate of decay of uranium into lead.
 He discovered the amount of lead in the atmosphere was much greater than it should be.
 It is largely though his efforts that legislation was enacted to remove lead from our environment.
 This was bitterly opposed by industry which actively fought against the removal of lead from products.

 It is easier have papers published that report positive results rather than negative results.
 Journal receive income from reprints of articles.
-A paper that supports the use of a drug may generate thousands of dollars in income.
+A paper that supports the use of a drug may generate hundreds of thousands of dollars in income.